Telehealth Billing Services in Kentucky

 Every KY payer has specific rules for telehealth claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Telehealth Claims
+Anthem Blue Cross Blue Shield of Kentucky Telehealth Claims

-Anthem Blue Cross Blue Shield processes the largest share of Kentucky commercial telehealth claims.
+Anthem Blue Cross Blue Shield of Kentucky processes the largest share of Kentucky commercial telehealth claims.
 We know their KY specific fee schedules, prior authorization requirements for telehealth procedures, and their appeal timelines when claims are denied.
 POS 02 reimburses at facility rates while POS 10 reimburses at non-facility rates — choosing incorrectly reduces reimbursement by 15-30%.

-Kentucky Medicaid Managed Care Telehealth Billing
+Kentucky Medicaid (managed care administered by MCOs) Telehealth Billing

-Medicare (CGS Administrators) Telehealth Coverage
+Medicare (CGS Administrators (Jurisdiction 15)) Telehealth Coverage

 Denial Prevention for Kentucky Telehealth